Calisthenics for Weight Loss (Exercises & Workout Plan)

 1. Get into an “up” position of a push-up with your hands shoulder-width apart.

-2. Engaging your abdominal muscles, pull your knees one by one toward your chest, underneath the body.
+2. Bring your knees alternatively toward your chest, underneath the body, engaging your abdominal muscles.

 3. Do this for 20-30 seconds at your maximum speed.